Time to cut through all of the chatter.

-It’s important to note that while energy numbers can give you an idea of power around is, it’s only a single data point.
+It’s important to note that while energy numbers can give you an idea of power, it’s only a single data point.

 The stouter bullets, with more mass of a larger caliber, seem to be the more effective round.

-While the .300 BLK does have slight obstacle defeating capabilities it isn’t markedly better in performance than the 5.56mm with the correct loading.
+While the .300 BLK does have slight obstacle defeating capabilities it isn’t markedly better in performance than the 5.56 with the correct loading.